fluxninja/aperture/docs/content/concepts/auto-scale/kubernetes-object-selector.md

 :::

-_Kubernetes Object Selectors_ are used by auto scaling components in a policy, such as [Pod Scaler](reference/policies/spec.md#pod-scaler) or [_Auto Scaler_](reference/policies/spec.md#pod-scaler).
+_Kubernetes Object Selectors_ are used by auto-scaling components in a policy, such as [Pod Scaler](reference/policies/spec.md#pod-scaler) or [_Auto Scaler_](reference/policies/spec.md#pod-scaler).
 A Kubernetes Object Selector identifies a resource in the Kubernetes cluster.